digipost/digipost-data-types/readme.md

 </ns2:appointment>
 ```

-## DocumentType
+## DocumentCategory

-DocumentType is a way to specify which kind of data a document is related to.
+DocumentCategory is a way to specify which category the data of a document is related to.

 ### Fields